joelburget/website/posts/private/plaintext.md

       ```
 -->

-However, in the structured editing case, the job of the merge is to resolve two actions:
+On the other hand, when editing code structurally, the two changes can be expressed as:

-* rename `calculateBill` to `billTotal`
+* Alice: rename `calculateBill` to `billTotal`
-* add `calculateTip`
+* Bob: add `calculateTip`

+The merge tool *knows all of this* and can be made smart enough to apply the rename operation *after* adding `calculateTip` (which references the old name).

-The merge tool *knows all of this*.
-Don't quote me on this, but I'm hopeful we can use a language aware [patch theory](http://en.wikibooks.org/wiki/Understanding_Darcs/Patch_theory) to find a sequence of patches (if this sequence exists) that can be safely applied to yield a working program.
+I'm hopeful we can use a language aware [patch theory](http://en.wikibooks.org/wiki/Understanding_Darcs/Patch_theory) to find a sequence of patches (if this sequence exists) that can be safely applied to yield a working program.

-In the move from text munging to structure manipulations, our actions gain *intention* with the language / environment.
+In the move from text munging to structure manipulations, our actions become transparent to the the language / environment.

 Another example: